 The archaeological crypt of the Île de la Cité

-- In the 4th (opposite Notre-Dame)
+- In the 4th district (opposite Notre-Dame)

-Ideal from 8/10 years old
+Ideal from 8/10 years

 The house of Victor Hugo

 Discover the apartment where Victor Hugo lived.
-Closed on Monday

 - In the Marais (4th)